-Fantasy Football Rankings: TEs for Week 3
+Fantasy Football Week 3 Rankings: TEs

 Minnesota Vikings tight end T.J.
 Hockenson is the top overall fantasy scorer at his position through two weeks of the season, buoyed by a monster outing in Week 2.
 Hockenson scored 22.10 points thanks to seven catches, 66 yards and two scores.
 You can't ask for anything better — especially not from the tight end position.